 Now the fun begins.
 You need to find people to “follow.”
 The social media networks are making it much easier to cross-connect.
 The easiest way to get started is to find connections from other social media networking sites and/or your email address contacts lists to see who you know that is using Twitter.
 If you are on LinkedIn, add your new Twitter account to your LinkedIn profile.
 When asked, “allow” Twitter to connect to your LinkedIn profile.
 LinkedIn just added a “Tweets” section to their site that shows which of your LinkedIn connections are on Twitter and those that you are following.

 Another easy way to find people to follow is to check out “lists.”
 On my Twitter profile page, I have created multiple lists of Twitter users as a way to categorize them.
 One list is made up of Tweeters who live in Minnesota; another includes those who tweet about Las Vegas deals (great if you are planning a trip); and another lists people who tweet about topics of interest to small businesses,

 One caveat: Don’t think of Twitter as too personal.
 Unlike Facebook or LinkedIn, it really doesn’t matter if you know the people that you are following or that are following you.
 You can follow politicians, CEOs, friends, family members, industry leaders, and individuals from across the globe — and they, in turn, can follow you.
 That’s part of the fun!

 If you are hesitant to set up a Twitter account, you can check it out first.
 Click on the image on the left to go directly to Twitter.
 Without signing up, you’ll be able to see, in real time, some of the people using Twitter as well as a collection of ” Top Tweets.”
-I look forward to having you follow me on Twitter.
-I’ll reciprocate and follow you back.
+I look forward to having you follow Reciprocate LLC on Twitter.
 RCE7FBKYKTWZ